jalalah/389Rfall18/week/10/writeup/README.md

 I used a socket to connect to the server.
 I chose option 1 and sent it a message so I could recieve the hash the server outputted.
 This hash contained my message with a prepended secret attached to it.
 After I recieved the hash the server sent back, I updated it to have a malicious message attatched to the end of it.
 This created our fake hash.

 Our fake hash is the first argument we will send to the server when choosing option 2.
 However, before we send it, we had to craft our payload.
-Our payload is going to contain our message + padding + malicious (where malicious is the malicious message tacked onto the end of legit).
+Our payload is going to contain our message + padding + malicious (where malicious is the malicious message tacked onto the end of the original hash).
 If my suspicion about a hash length extension attack is true, I don't even need to know what the secret is, I could just use the padding to my advantage.

 Deciding what the padding will be is where it got tricky, but luckily I knew the secret message was between 6 and 15 bytes.
 Thus, I created a loop that tested the different lengths (from 6-15) and added the appropriate padding until I was able to retrieve the flag.
-To correctly execute MD5 padding, I used the information on (this)[https://github.com/jalalah/389Rfall18/blob/master/week/10/Crypto-2.pdf] slideset.
+To correctly execute MD5 padding, I used the information on [this]([https://github.com/jalalah/389Rfall18/blob/master/week/10/Crypto-2.pdf) slideset.

 Flag: CMSC389R-{i_still_put_the_M_between_the_DV}